catguild/buttbot-discord/README.md

 ### 1.1.1

-- Initial ButtAI experimental release
+- Initial viletaintAI experimental release

 ### 1.1.0

-- Initial ButtAI Code
+- Initial viletaintAI Code
-- Added compaction interval for db on hourly basis so we don't lose any precious butt settings.
+- Added compaction interval for db on hourly basis so we don't lose any precious viletaint settings.

 ## Contribution